Supervised Metric Learning to Rank for Retrieval via Contextual Similarity Optimization: 256 256 Resolution Experiments

 \subsection{Ablation Results}

-Table \ref{tab:ablation-1} shows R@1 on all datasets with one or two of the three losses removed.
-This table shows that in general, the best R@1 performance is achieved by a combination of the three losses in our framework.
-A combination of only $\L_{\text{reg}}$ and $\L_{\text{contrast}}$ achieves better performance than $\L_{\text{contrast}}$ alone across all datasets (see first row of Table \ref{tab:main}).
-The last row of Table \ref{tab:ablation-1} shows that adding $\L_{\text{context}}$ achieves 0.7\% and 2\% R@1 gains on Cars and iNaturalist, resp.
-These observations show that both of our contributions ($\L_{\text{reg}}$ and $\L_{\text{context}}$) are necessary to achieve sate-of-the-art performance.

 In Table \ref{tab:ablation-2}, we evaluate the contribution of each step in the calculation of $\L_{\text{context}}$.
 These experiments focus on dissecting $\L_{\text{context}}$, so we set $\gamma=0$ (no similarity regularizer) and $\lambda=0.8$ or $1.0$.
 Overall, all of the modifications tested in Table \ref{tab:ablation-2} decrease the performance of $\L_{\text{context}}$ in terms of R@1.
-In particular: row 1 shows that including only step 1 leads to a collapsed representation when $\lambda=1.0$; rows 3 and 4 show that steps 3 and 2 of the loss calculation are necessary; row 7 shows that the $M_-$ term in Eq. \ref{eq:loss2} is necessary; rows 2 and 6 show that our approach to optimizing $\theta$ in Eq. $\ref{eq:theta_hacked}$ is better than using a sigmoid.
-We defer hyperparameter tuning results to the Appendix.
+In particular: row 1 shows that including only step 1 leads to a collapsed representation when $\lambda=1.0$; rows 3 and 4 show that steps 3 and 2 of the loss calculation are necessary; row 7 shows that the $M_-$ term in Eq. \ref{eq:appendix_loss2} is necessary; rows 2 and 6 show that our approach to optimizing $\theta$ in Eq. $\ref{eq:appendix_theta_hacked}$ is better than using a sigmoid.